cybercerfer/NMS-AMUMSS-Mods/Sounds/Silense Those Voices/README.txt

-INSTALL
-1. Extract folder
+How to Use.
+* Extract zip file
-2. Run "build.bat" and select the voiceover files you would like to disable
+* Run "build.bat" and select the voiceover files you would like to disable.
+Put in the Number hit enter, repeat as desired
+* As you enter the numbers the original list that displays again will now indicate a disabled sound
+* Enter DISABLEALL to disable all the voices and build the pack.
+* Adding 135 will finish and build the pak file
-	- You can put a "+" (plus sign) before a number to hear an audio sample in English of what you are disabling (like this: +2)
+* You can put a "+" (plus sign) before a number to hear an audio sample in English of what you are disabling (like this: +2)
-3. Move newly created file "_MOD.Jackalopalen.ShutUp.ver.pak" to /GAMEDATA/PCBANKS in your NMS installation folder
+* Move newly created file "__ShutUp.pak" to /GAMEDATA/PCBANKS in your NMS installation folder
-   ex: C:/Program Files (x86)/Steam/steamapps/common/No Man's Sky/GAMEDATA/PCBANKS
+* ex: C:/Program Files (x86)/Steam/steamapps/common/No Man's Sky/GAMEDATA/PCBANKS
-4. Done!
+* You can rename the pak without issue, still recommended to use _ prefix to keep it loading at an appropriate time.

+Note: ﻿The new Pack file will be created in the same directory that the Batch file was run from

 UNINSTALL
-1. Remove mod file from /GAMEDATA/PCBANKS to uninstall
+Remove mod file from /GAMEDATA/PCBANKS to uninstall

 UNPACK (OPTIONAL)
-If you don't know the meaning of "packed" and "unpacked" don't do this
-1. After building, but with the mod .pak file still in the same directory, run "unpack.bat"
+* After building, but with the mod .pak file still in the same directory, run "unpack.bat".

-EASTEREGG:
+* This will allow you to see the content and double check it has files in it
+* The pak can also be decompiled by AMUMSS mod tool

-Enter cheat code to disable all
+Remember enter DISABLEALL to disable all the voices.